PixelGuys/Cubyz-Java/README.md

 )](https://www.oracle.com/java/technologies/javase-downloads.html)
 [![License](https://img.shields.io/badge/license-GPLv3-blue.svg?style=flat
 )](https://github.com/PixelGuys/Cubyz/blob/master/LICENSE)
+# Deprecation Notice
+## The java version of Cubyz is deprecated and won't receive any more updates.
+Newer versions of the game can be found here: https://github.com/PixelGuys/Cubyz

 # Cubyz
 Cubyz is a sandbox 3D voxel video game(aka minecraft clone).
 It is different to most other voxel games because it uses procedural content generation to make every single world unique in many ways(including ores, materials and tools).